23 Feb Foreign Pension Transfer including United Kingdom (UK)

-Members of United Kingdom pension funds who become Australian residents can transfer their UK pension equities to Australian superannuation funds which are registered as Qualifying Recognised Overseas Pension Schemes (QROPS).
-Many, but not all, major Australian superannuation funds have been QROPSs as the hardship provisions in such funds breach the UK requirement that funds should not be accessible except on retirement, ill health or death.
+In particular, Members of United Kingdom pension funds who become Australian residents can transfer their UK pension equities to Australian superannuation funds which are registered as Qualifying Recognised Overseas Pension Schemes (QROPS).
+Since 2015, few major Australian superannuation funds have been QROPSs as the hardship provisions in such funds breach the UK requirement that funds should not be accessible except on retirement, ill health or death.
 A small number of Australian public offer funds limited to members age 55 or more have been specially established to become QROPSs.

 The practice’s services in this area are normally provided to accountants, financial planners and trustees of these funds.
 These services comprise the certification of the value of pension entitlements at the time of Australian residency.

 The primary benefit of actuarial advice is the authority provided by an independent expert valuation of the member’s interest at the residency date.

 The practice has been involved in the valuation of individuals’ entitlements in superannuation schemes of various types since its 1980 inception, and those of UK and other foreign pensioners since 2007.

 Generally, the practice’s methodology involves the finding a set of assumptions which accurately value Cash Equivalent Transfer Values (CETVs), know at leaving employment and / or a recent illustrative CETV.
 These assumptions, or a blend of them if there are two known CETVs, are used to estimate the CETV at Australian residency.

 The information that the practice usually needs to certify these values is generally contained in the pensions funds’ letter offering the final transfer value.

 The practice charges a fixed fee of $500 plus GST to perform these valuations.

 A form to request a certificate is here.